coveooss/gotemplate/docs_tests/advanced_features/pausing_processing.md

 # Pausing and resuming
-You can pause gotemplate's processing with the following comments:
+You can pause gotemplate's or razor processing with the following comments:

 ```go
 {{ add 4 5 }}